cosdt/pytorch-integration-tests/CONTRIBUTING.md

-#  Contributing to PyTorch Ouf-of-tree TestInfra
+# Contributing to PyTorch Ouf-of-tree Accelerator TestInfra

 We want to make contributing to this project as easy and transparent as possible.